 Bagasse cogeneration is important for the energy strategy of the country.
-Cogeneration is an alternative to postpone the installation and/or the dispatch of electricity produced by fossil-fuelled generation utilities.
+Cogeneration is an alternative to postpone the installation and/or dispatch of thermal energy generation utilities.
 The sale of the CER generated by the project will boost the attractiveness of bagasse cogeneration projects, helping to increase the production of this energy and decrease dependency on fossil fuel.

-CESE also believes that sustainable development will be achieved not only by the implementation of a renewable energy production facility, but carrying out activities which corresponds to the company social and environmental responsibilities.
+Moema also believes that sustainable development will be achieved not only by the implementation of a renewable energy production facility, but carrying out activities which corresponds to the company social and environmental responsibilities, as described below: